EE Department Intranet - intranet.ee.ic.ac.uk

 2. Create a compiler from a high-level language to an instruction-based language

-3. Program a software functional model of a CPU or cache
+3. Program a functional model of a CPU

 4. Optimise high-level data structures to exploit the low-level memory hierarchy